ISSUE 01 - DECEMBER 2019 -250 COPIES

 The Soviet Navy dispatched 756 Bear patrols from the Cuban base before it was finally shut down in 1989 as the Soviet empire began dissolving.
 The Tu-95 flights had gathered useful intelligence and generated military pressure on the U.S.’ Atlantic coastline.
 However, Moscow could no longer afford the economic assistance needed to maintain the distant Cuban base.

-That calculus would need to change for Russian bombers to permanently return to the Caribbean in the present day.
+need to change for Russian bombers to permanently return to the Caribbean in the present day.

 Image: Wikimedia Commons.